The Portuguese CaminoCycle the Camino from Porto to Santiago de Compostela - 2 Countries, 1 Bike Tour! ASK US!

-Toolkit, first aid kit, puncture repair kit, pump, and spare inner tube and Pre-paid mobile phone
+- Toolkit, first aid kit, puncture repair kit, pump, and spare inner tube & Pre-paid mobile phone

-GPS loaded with the tracks and a road book with detailed information
+- GPS track loaded & road book of detailed information

 Good Quality Bike Hire – Specialized Hybrid Bike (or similar) (90€) | CUBE Reaction ebike (or similar) (125€)